 If you are feeling adventurous, book the “Shooting the Rapids” tour.
 This raft experience involves descending downstream at a fast speed and going into a cave right past the base of the waterfalls.

 The actual Pagsanjan Falls is located in the town of Cavinti.
 But if you would like to take a boat ride, then you need to head to Pagsanjan town.
 There is a tourism office in the town that offers information about boat tours.
-You can also pre-book a Pagsanjan Falls tour package online.
+You can also pre-book a Pagsanjan Falls tour package for a hassle-free trip.

 Maria Cristina is often called the “twin falls” because a rock below the falls divides the flow of water, making it appear that there are two sets of cascades.